Can You Have Bad Credit Even With a Good Income?

 - New credit inquiries: Any time you open or apply for a new line of credit, it shows up on your credit report.
 New inquiries account for 10% of your credit report.
 The more inquiries you have on your report, the lower your score will be.
-It takes one year for inquiries to fall off, and if you’re applying for a big loan like a mortgage, it’s best not to have any recent inquiries on your credit report.
+It takes one year for inquiries to disappear from your report, and if you’re applying for a big loan like a mortgage, it’s best not to have any recent inquiries on your credit report.

 Address each reason you see a negative score and work on improving those areas.
-You should see a higher credit score in just a few months if you follow the right steps.
+You may see a higher credit score in just a few months if you follow the right steps.

 Rod Griffin is Senior Director of Public Education and Advocacy for Experian (Experian_US).
 He leads Experian’s national consumer education programs and supports the company’s community involvement and corporate responsibility efforts.
 Rod oversees the company’s financial literacy grant program, which awarded more than $850,000 in 2015 to non-profit programs that help people achieve financial success.
 He works with consumer advocates, financial educators and others to help consumers increase their ability to understand and manage personal finances and protect themselves from fraud and identity theft.